aman-20232703/networking-cisco-packet-tracer-/README.md

 • Efficient: Optimizes performance by combining topologies.
 Note : -
-What is IEEE?
+# What is IEEE?
 • IEEE stands for Institute of Electrical and Electronics Engineers.
 • It is a global professional association dedicated to advancing technology.
 • IEEE develops and publishes widely accepted standards for various fields including networking, electronics, power, and telecommunications.

 Its standards
-IEEE 802.3 — Ethernet : It is the standard for Ethernet, the most common wired networking technology worldwide.Defines the physical layer and data link layer specifications for wired LANs.Specifies how devices format and transmit data over cables.
+<b>IEEE 802.3 — Ethernet :</b> It is the standard for Ethernet, the most common wired networking technology worldwide.Defines the physical layer and data link layer specifications for wired LANs.Specifies how devices format and transmit data over cables.

-IEEE 802.11 (Wi-Fi): Wireless networking standard used in almost all wireless devices.
+<b>IEEE 802.11 (Wi-Fi):</b> Wireless networking standard used in almost all wireless devices.

-IEEE 802.1Q: VLAN tagging standard, crucial for network segmentation.
+<b>IEEE 802.1Q:</b> VLAN tagging standard, crucial for network segmentation.

-IEEE 802.1D: Spanning Tree Protocol (STP) to prevent network loops.
+<b>IEEE 802.1D:</b> Spanning Tree Protocol (STP) to prevent network loops.

-Networking Terms
+# Networking Terms
-DNS (Domain Name System)
+## DNS (Domain Name System)
 • DNS stands for Domain Name System.
-• It’s a system that translates human-readable domain names (like www.google.com) into machine readable IP addresses (like 142.250.190.78).
+• It’s a system that translates human-readable domain names (like www.google.com) into machinereadable IP addresses (like 142.250.190.78).
 • This allows users to access websites using easy names instead of numeric IP addresses.
-URL (Uniform Resource Locator)
+## URL (Uniform Resource Locator)
 • URL stands for Uniform Resource Locator.
 • It is the address used to locate resources on the internet, such as web pages, images, or files.
 • A URL tells your browser where and how to find a resource on the web.